Public transport in Auckland: AT services

-The new Manukau Bus Station (next to Manukau Station) was officially opened in April 2018 and bus services from the new facility began, serving South and East Auckland.
+The Manukau Bus Station (next to Manukau Train Station) was officially opened in April 2018 and bus services from the facility began, serving South and East Auckland.
 Since the central crosstown bus changes in November of 2024, the OuterLink now operates a non-loop design route.

 Airport services

-The AirportLink bus provides a connection to Puhinui Station where Southern Line or Eastern Line services connect from Britomart Station, officially known as Waitematā, in downtown Auckland.
-It also serves Manukau Station to provide connections to the east.
+The AirportLink bus provides a connection to train services at Puhinui Station which lies on the South City Line and East West Line.
+It also serves Manukau Station.
 Bus 38 connects the Airport to Māngere and Onehunga.

 Night services

 There are a total of 26 routes as part of the Night Bus, Northern Express and Western Express bus services which operate on Friday and Saturday nights between the hours of 00:00 and 03:30.
 Most routes depart the city centre on an hourly basis although the Northern Express bus route NX1 is more frequent.
 The night bus services were paused during COVID but returned on 2 December 2021 when AT's Group Manager Metro Services Stacey van der Putten noted that AT was "bringing back a wide range of our 'Night Buses' services this weekend to help support our city's hospitality sector and to make it easier for town-goers and hospitality workers alike to get home safely and affordably in the early hours."

 Some Night Buses run extensions of their primary route, most notably, routes 18, 82 and 94.
 Route 18 extends to Henderson via Great North Road, 82 extends to Browns Bay via East Coast Bays & 94 extends to Smales Farm via Glenfield.